pchemguy/spec-kit/templates/decompose/prespec-analysis.md

     4. **Phases 1-4**: developing, validating, and refining shared rules according to Shared System Semantics;
     5. **Phase 4 — Final Cross-Artifact Validation**: assessing consistency, completion, and compliance of all developed artifacts;
     6. **Phase 5 — Roadmap Generation**: rendering the validated result as canonical `roadmap.md`.

-The LLM MUST preserve the distinction between:

-- **workflow control behavior**: how the LLM starts, waits, proceeds, or asks clarifying questions; and
-- **artifact generation behavior**: how the LLM decomposes, audits, synthesizes, validates, and renders outputs.

-Workflow control behavior MAY differ between Interactive Session Context and Agent Execution Context.

-Artifact generation behavior MUST remain identical in both contexts.

 ---
 ### 🛑 Context Isolation